schneidmaster/eqn/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-The gem uses rspec for testing; run `rspec` from the application root to execute the tests.
+The gem uses rspec for testing and appraisal to test against multiple versions of treetop (the only runtime dependency).
+From the command line, run `bundle exec appraisal install` to install gems and `bundle exec appraisal rspec` to run the complete test suite.
+(You can still run `bundle exec rspec` to only test against the latest version of treetop while developing.)

 ## Authorship